I'm really excited to finally join in on some Cooking Light Night fun. Clara, a really fun and talented blogger from

 7. Parmaggiano Reggiano

-7 things I Say Most Often:
+7 things I Say Most Often:1.
+Ouch.

 2. I wish that I could help, sweetie, but I don't speak whine.